RISKVFT/AutomatePULPissimo/README.md

 mkdir $PULP_DIR
 ```

-### Installation of PULPissimo project WARNING LONG OPERATION!!!
+### Installation of PULPissimo project (WARNING LONG OPERATION!!!)
 ```bash
 cd $PULP_DIR
 pulp_install -v -c pulp -t y
 ```
-With this command will be installed:
+With this command the following tools will be installed:
-- pulp-riscv-gnu-toolchain, env variable setted: `PULP_RISCV_GCC_TOOLCHAIN`, `VSIM_PATH`
+- pulp-riscv-gnu-toolchain, env variable sets: `PULP_RISCV_GCC_TOOLCHAIN`, `VSIM_PATH`
 - pulp-sdk
 - pulp-builder
 - pulpissimo
 - pulp-rt-example
 - virtual platform

- All variable setted will be saved in `~/.bash_profile` so will be loaded at each shell start.
+ All variables set will be saved in `~/.bash_profile` so they will be automatically loaded each time a new shell is created.

-Now you should connect all usb cable to board, for zcu102: `J2 as fpga JTAG programmer, J38 as UART interface, and J55 (pin 1,3,5,7,9) as pulpissimo programmer/debugger`!!
+Now you should connect all usb cables to the board board, for zcu102: `J2 as fpga JTAG programmer, J83 as UART interface, and J55 (pin 1,3,5,7,9) as pulpissimo programmer/debugger`!!
-### Bitstream generation   WARNING LONG OPERATION!!!
+### Bitstream generation   (WARNING LONG OPERATION!!!)
 For bitstream generation and download into fpga you need
-the vivado executable available in the shell, usually
+the vivado executable available in the shell environment.
+Usually
-this is not done by vivado installation so you can easly add
+this is not done by Vivado installation, so you can easly add
 `/tools/Xilinx/Vivado/<vivado_version>/bin` to $PATH executable.
-If you don't have vivado executable in $PATH environment please set it with
+If you don't have vivado executable in $PATH environment, please set it with
 ```bash
 export PATH=$PATH:/tools/Xilinx/Vivado/<vivado_version>/bin".
 ```
-Then this command generate bitstream for fpga download and binary file for flashing:
+Then this command generates the bitstream for fpga download and binary file for flashing:
 ```
 pulp_app -s
 ```
-### Download bistream into fpga
+### Download bitstream into fpga
 Using this command the bitstream will be downloaded using J2 connector (in zcu102 board).
 ```
 pulp_app -d
 ```
-### Build of sdk and openocd patch WARNING LONG OPERATION!!!
+### Build of sdk and openocd patch (WARNING LONG OPERATION!!!)
 ```
 pulp_app -b
 ```
 ### Compiling hello application
-This command compile application in `./pulp-rt-examples/hello`
+This command compiles application in `./pulp-rt-examples/hello`
 ```
 pulp_app -c "hello"
 ```
 ### Verify USB connection
-With this command you will be able to understand what is correct USB used as UART by pulpissimo, it is connected to
+With this command you will be able to understand which is the correct USB used as UART by pulpissimo, it is connected to
-J38 connector in zcu102 board.
+J83 connector in the zcu102 board.
 ```
 pulp_app -u i
 ```
 ### Download and debug application on pulpissimo!!!!
-Your board name will be called `BOARD` and should be between: zcu102,zcu104,genesys2, zedboard, nexys and nexys_video.
+Your board name will be called `BOARD` and should be among: zcu102, zcu104, genesys2, zedboard, nexys and nexys_video.
-Your connector name will be `CONNECTOR_NAME` and you have to placed openOCD config file, for JTAG programmer, in `./pulpissimo/fpga/pulpissimo-BOARD/` and named it `$CONNECTOR_NAME.cfg`.
+Your connector name will be `CONNECTOR_NAME` and you have to place openOCD config file, for JTAG programmer, in `./pulpissimo/fpga/pulpissimo-BOARD/` and name it `$CONNECTOR_NAME.cfg`.
-This command will begin debug of hello application on board selected, with selected JTAG programmer, using `USB` as UART to communicate with pulpissimo.
+This command will start the debug process of hello application on the selected board, with the selected JTAG programmer, using `USB` as UART to communicate with pulpissimo.
 ```bash
 pulp_app -o $BOARD -r $CONNECTOR_NAME -u $USB -t "hello"
 ```

-### Faster alternativer
+### Faster alternatives
-If you know `correct UART usb`, have connected all three connector, you have `already vivado in PATH` variable and you have `./pulpissimo/fpga/pulpissimo-$BOARD/$CONNECTOR_NAME.cfg` file, you could do all previous action in an atomic command:
+If you know the `correct UART usb`, you have connected all the three connectors, you have `already vivado in PATH` variable and you have `./pulpissimo/fpga/pulpissimo-$BOARD/$CONNECTOR_NAME.cfg` file, you can do all the previous operations in an atomic command:
 ```bash
 pulp_app -s -d -b -c "hello" -o $BOARD -r $CONNECTOR_NAME -u $USB -t "hello"
 ```